etlegacy/etlegacy/README.md

 Alternatively you can run the game by specifying the full path to the `etl` binary in the `build` directory.

+### Crosscompiling on linux with mingw32

+In terminal run:

+    $ mkdir build && cd build
+    $ cmake -DCMAKE_TOOLCHAIN_FILE=../cmake/Toolchain-cross-mingw32-linux.cmake ..
+    $ make

+Mingw32 name is set to *i686-pc-mingw32* by default.
+You may have to change that in `cmake/Toolchain-cross-mingw32-linux.cmake` depending on how it is called on your system.

 ### Windows

 * option A: **Visual Studio**